pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 **Slide 16: Thank You**
 "Thank you for your attention.
 I welcome any questions or insights you might have about this project."

+---
+**Slide 12: Highlighting Logic**
+"How do we discern what to highlight?
+By analysing reference expressions to detect borrowing.
+Absence of a mutable specifier denotes an immutable borrow, a method effective in most scenarios, as illustrated here."

+How does it know what to highlight?

+For an immutable borrow for example, we check if the node we are looking at is a reference_expression.
+This is a technical way of saying its looking to see if the code is borrowing something.

+If the node is a reference_expression, the function then checks all the children nodes to see if any part is a mutable_specifier, meaning the borrow is mutable.

+If no nodes have a mutable specifier, then we are correct to assume it is an immutable borrow.

+The logic is not perfect, however it is sufficient to correctly identify immutable borrows in most cases.

+---

 # Technologies
 ---